tqdv/dotfiles/README.md

 # dotfiles

+My configuration files and some scripts.

+## Usage

 Add the `DOTFILES` variable to your `.bashrc`, then source various files in `Scripts/`

 The file format is currently inconsistent, maybe a table will help...